 - We teach phonics for 30 minutes a day.
-In Reception, we build from 10-minute lessons, with additional daily oral blending games, to the full-length lesson as quickly as possible.
-Each Friday, we review the week's teaching to help children become fluent readers. - Children make a strong start in Reception: teaching begins in Week 2 of the Autumn term at the latest. - We follow the Little Wandle Letters and Sounds Revised expectations of progress: - Children in Reception are taught to read and spell words using Phase 2 and 3 GPCs, and words with adjacent consonants (Phase 4) with fluency and accuracy. - Children in Year 1 review Phase 3 and 4 and are taught to read and spell words using Phase 5 GPCs with fluency and accuracy.
+In Reception, we build from 10-minute lessons, with additional daily oral blending games, to full-length lessons as quickly as possible.
+Each Friday, we review the week's teaching to help children become fluent readers. - Children make a strong start in Reception: teaching begins in Week 2 of the Autumn term. - We follow the Little Wandle Letters and Sounds Revised expectations of progress: - Children in Reception are taught to read and spell words using Phase 2 and 3 GPCs, and words with adjacent consonants (Phase 4) with fluency and accuracy.

+• Children in Year 1 review Phases 3 and 4 and are taught to read and spell words using Phase 5 GPCs with fluency and accuracy.